mcamtran/swingbot/TRADING_PLAN.md

 A trade qualifies **only** if ALL of the following are met:

-1. 9 EMA crosses above 21 EMA on the 1H chart
+1. 9 EMA crosses above 21 EMA on the 1H chart (confirmed in Thinkorswim — TOS is source of truth)
-2. Price above 200 SMA on the daily chart (using yesterday's closing price)
+2. Price above 200 SMA on the daily chart
 3. Setup receives **Grade B or higher** from the automated grading system
-4. VIX is between **15 and 25** — no exceptions, no negotiation
+4. VIX is between **15 and 25** — no exceptions
 5. No earnings announcement within the next **7 days**
 6. Chart has clean structure and room to move higher (visual confirmation in Thinkorswim)
 7. No more than 5 positions currently open
+8. ATR ≥ 1.0% of price — below this the stop is too tight to survive normal spread noise
+9. Float ≥ 20M shares — below this liquidity is too thin for clean exits
+10. Signal fired during market hours (9:30 AM – 3:30 PM EST)

 **No discretionary negotiation once a setup passes all criteria.**
 **Grade A is a bonus.
 Grade B is the primary signal.
 Grade C and D are never taken.**

+---

+## Entry Execution Rules

+**Order Type:** Limit order — Day Only
+**Entry Price:** Alert price exactly — never market order **Cancel Rule:** If unfilled by 3:30 PM EST — cancel, signal expired **No Chase Rule:** Skip if current price is more than 3% above alert entry price **Signal Expiration:** A 1H EMA cross signal expires at market close the same day it fired.
+Never carry a signal to the next day.
+**Faded Entry:** Place limit order at alert price and walk away.
+If price pulls back to your entry it fills.
+If it doesn't pull back the order expires.
+Never convert to market order to chase.

 ---